-- 1. UTTC has an active, ongoing training program for its security guards and personnel.
-In particular, security guards and any administrative or teaching personnel are specifically cautioned to be alert for incidents of rape, acquaintance or "date" rape, and other forcible and non-forcible sex offenses and to report them immediately to the proper authorities. - 2.
-Each student is provided a copy of this policy and is encouraged to promptly report incidents of rape, acquaintance (or "date") rape, or other forcible and non-forcible sex offenses to which they are witness or of which they are a victim.
-Students are encouraged to provide suggestions to improve campus awareness of the problems associated with sexual offenses.
-Recommendations may be referred to appropriate administration officials, including the President of the College, the Vice President of Student and Campus Services, Security Officers or Counseling Department.
-Incidents of a sensitive nature may be referred to a member of the counseling department. - 3.
-Procedures for reporting a sexual assault or other sexual offense: - a.
-Any student, administrator, faculty member or other employee of UTTC who witnesses or is a victim of any sex related offense, including any such offense involving a child, is requested to immediately report such incident to the Burleigh County Sheriff's Office, or dial 911 and request assistance, or to call Campus Security ext.
-1200 or 1300, who will assist in notifying the appropriate authorities. - b.
-Any student, administrator, faculty member or other employee of UTTC who is a victim of a sexual assault is encouraged to use the services of the Rape-Incest Crisis Center, in Bismarck, whose telephone number is 222-8370. - c.
-Any person who is the victim of a sexual assault is urged to be careful to preserve evidence of the sexual assault for use by any criminal investigator or police officer in the prosecution of the offense and to follow all instructions given to him or her by any police officer investigating the alleged crime. - d.
-All students are hereby notified that if the student is a victim of an alleged sexual assault, alternate living arrangements will be made available to the student as funds and the availability of alternate living arrangements permit. - e.
-The following are the procedures to be followed in addition to any already provided for in any Student and Personnel Policies and Procedures Handbook provided by UTTC to students or staff, of the College: - i.
-Any employee of UTTC or student at UTTC who is the alleged perpetrator of a sexual offense and the victim of such an offense are entitled to have the same opportunities for having others present during any disciplinary proceeding brought concerning the alleged offense.

-- ii.
-The victim and the perpetrator shall each be provided a statement indicating the outcome of any disciplinary proceeding brought against the alleged perpetrator of a sexual offense. - f.
-If a finding is made following a disciplinary hearing that a sexual offense has been committed, UTTC may impose the following sanctions as recommended by the Hearing Panel: - i.
-For any student found to have committed a sexual offense: Suspension or termination from the educational facility, including, but not limited to, being removed from the campus; and - ii.
-For any employee of UTTC found to have committed a sexual offense, suspension or termination from employment, including, but not limited to, being removed from the campus and not being granted permission to return to the campus for any reason.
+- Any student, administrator, faculty member or other employee of UTTC who witnesses or is a victim of any sex related offense, including any such offense involving a child, is requested to immediately report such an incident to the Burleigh County Sheriff's Office or dial 911 and request assistance, or to call the Safety & Security Department at (701)221-1700 who can assist in notifying the appropriate authorities. - Any student, administrator, faculty member or other employee of UTTC who is a victim of a sexual assault is encouraged to use the services of the Rape Crisis Center in Bismarck, ND and can be reached at (701) 222-8370. - Any person who is the victim of a sexual assault is urged to be careful to preserve evidence of the sexual assault for use by any criminal investigator or police officer in the prosecution of the offense and to follow all instructions given to him/her by any police officer investigating the alleged crime. - All students are hereby notified that if the student is a victim of an alleged sexual assault, alternate living arrangements will be made available to the student as funds and the availability of alternate living arrangements permit. - The following are the procedures to be followed in addition to any already provided for in any Student and Personnel Policies and Procedures Handbook provided by the UTTC to students, staff: - Any employee of UTTC or student at UTTC who is the alleged perpetrator of a sexual offense and the victim of an offense are entitled to have the same opportunities for having others present during any disciplinary proceedings brought concerning the alleged offense. - The victim and the perpetrator shall each be provided a statement indicating the outcome of any disciplinary proceeding brought against the alleged perpetrator of a sexual offense. - If a finding is made following a disciplinary hearing that a sexual offense has been committed, UTTC may impose the following sanctions as recommended by the Hearing Panel: - For any student found to have committed a sexual offense: suspension or termination from the educational facility, including, but not limited to, being removed from the campus; and - For any employee of UTTC found to have committed a sexual offense, suspension or termination from employment including, but not limited to, being removed from the campus and not being granted permission to return to the campus for any reason.

-DISCLOSURE OF REPORTED CRIMES AND CRIME STATISTICS FOR CALENDAR YEARS 2011, 2012 & 2013
+DISCLOSURE OF REPORTED CRIMES AND CRIME STATISTICS FOR CALENDAR YEARS 2012, 2013, 2014